cheesypoofs/foundation-5-coda-2-clips/README.md

 fdtopbarbtn - Creates a top bar li element with a button inside of it.
 Add to any existing top bar ul

+fdiconbar - Creates a new icon bar element

 fdsidenav - Creates a new side nav element

 fdmagellan - Creates a new magellan nav bar with content sections